 The substratum visualization

 Is physics weird at a fundamental level?
 Does a particle take two paths?
 Do worlds split?
-Is both A and not-A true?
+Is time an illusion?

 We don’t think so.
 Physics is not weird in the substratum visualization.
 We develop this approach to Relativity and Quantum Mechanics, from the bottom up.
 We hope to leave you with strong visuals, intuition, and sanity.